Study-Material-Readme/aws_interview_readme/README.md

 ## What is auto-scaling?
 Auto-scaling is a function that allows you to provision and launch new instances whenever there is a demand.
 It allows you to automatically increase or decrease resource capacity in relation to the demand.

+## Name some of the AWS services that are not region-specific
+AWS services that are not region-specific are:

+* IAM
+* Route 53
+* Web Application Firewall
+* CloudFront